-Last Updated on 20 November 2023 IST: World Children’s Day 2023 is observed to promote international togetherness, awareness among children worldwide, and improving children’s welfare.
-The children who are deprived of their fundamental right to know the real purpose of human life must be provided with the opportunity to access Eternal Knowledge.
-Here in this article, the readers would know the real solution to ensure a joyful life for children.
+Last Updated on 15 November 2025 IST: World Children’s Day is observed to promote international togetherness, awareness among children worldwide, and improving children’s welfare.
+The children who are deprived of their basic fundamental rights such as right to food, education and good standard of living are empowered through these international events.

 Why Has the UN Agency UNICEF Stepped in for Children?